 Bedrock Guardrails applies content filtering, PII detection and redaction, topic restrictions, and grounding checks as a managed layer – not code you write.
 You configure what the agent is not allowed to discuss, what sensitive data types should be masked, and what topic areas are off-limits.

 For enterprise contexts – healthcare, finance, legal – this is where Bedrock has a structural advantage over open-source agent frameworks like LangChain or AutoGen.
 Compliance controls are built in, not bolted on.
-AWS maintains 200+ FedRAMP-authorized services, and Bedrock Agents inherits that compliance posture.
+AWS has a mature enterprise compliance posture, and that matters when your use case touches regulated data or strict audit requirements.
 If your use case involves regulated data, the security architecture of AI agents is worth reviewing before you design your action group permissions.

 Multi-Agent Collaboration: Supervisor and Sub-Agents